-- An application form submitted through the PhORCAS Application Portal
+- Completed application submitted through PhORCAS Application Portal

 - Curriculum Vitae

-- The Human Resources portal application for the PGY1 Pharmacy Residency position will be posted in mid-November and will be found in the ÔÇ£CareersÔÇØ section of the JPS website
+- The Human Resources Portal Application for the PGY1 Pharmacy Residency position will be posted in mid-November and located within the "Careers" section of the JPS website.

-- The JPS Human Resources Talent Plus questionnaire must also be completed by all candidates by the application deadline listed above.
-Please make sure to give yourself sufficient time to complete this questionnaire (30+ minutes) and to answer all questions honestly.
-Please also use the same email address for the Phorcas and Human Resources application.
+- The JPS Human Resources Talent Plus Questionnaire must be completed by all candidates by the application deadline.
+Please give yourself adequate time to complete and answer all questions justly.

-Applicants selected for an interview will be contacted by the residency program director to discuss available dates.
-Interviews will be held in February.
+Applicants selected for an interview will be contacted by the Residency Program Director.
+Interviews are traditionally held during the month of February.

-Medical and dental insurance is offered for the resident and immediate family members.
-JPS also provides disability and professional liability coverage.
+Medical and Dental insurance is offered for residents and immediate family members.
+Vision coverage will be available for self-purchase by the resident.
+JPS Health Network also provides disability and professional liability coverage.